 How can German industry remain the leading factory equipment supplier?
 How can Germany further improve its competitiveness as a production location by adopting Industrie 4.0 solutions?
 What role can Germany play in setting standards and how can Industrie 4.0 benefit people in the world of work?
 Plattform Industrie 4.0 aims to find answers to these questions.
-Headed by the Federal Minister for Economic Affairs and the Federal Minister of Education and Research, high-ranking representatives of companies, associations such as the German Association of Energy and Water Industries (BDEW), the Federation of German Industries (BDI), BITKOM, the Association of German Chambers of Industry and Commerce (DIHK), the German Association of the Automotive Industry (VDA), the German Engineering Federation (VDMA) and the Central Association of the Electrical Industry (ZVEI), academia (Fraunhofer Gesellschaft), standardisation organisations and trade unions such as the German Metalworkers Federation (IG Metall) have been working to ensure that Germany can harness the opportunities linked to Industrie 4.0.
+Headed by the Federal Ministry for Economic Affairs and Energy and the Federal Ministry of Education and Research, high-ranking representatives of companies, associations such as the German Association of Energy and Water Industries (BDEW), the Federation of German Industries (BDI), BITKOM, the Association of German Chambers of Industry and Commerce (DIHK), the German Association of the Automotive Industry (VDA), the German Engineering Federation (VDMA) and the Central Association of the Electrical Industry (ZVEI), standardisation organisations and trade unions such as the German Metalworkers Federation (IG Metall) are working to ensure that Germany can harness the opportunities linked to Industrie 4.0.

 Focus of the working groups